Countdown is on to big Christmas lights switch-on event and tree festival

 and live on Freeview channel 276

-And the town’s hugely popular Christmas tree festival also opens at the parish church on the same night.
+And the town’s hugely popular Christmas tree festival also opens at the parish church tonight as well.

 Ashfield Council is bringing the festive spirit back to the town, which is being adorned with glittering lights, and Christmas carols in the air, throughout December.